coralproject/talk/docs/docs/css.md

 To style the outermost container of the Coral embed, target the `#coral` selector.

+### Comment styling

+To add custom spacing within comments, such as to the `.coral-comment` selector, use padding.
+Do not use margins to add spacing within comments, as this will interfere with the spacing of all comments within the embed.

 ### Reaction styling

 As of Coral 6.3.0, Coral has support for styling based on the number of